wp-plugins/wp-pipes/readme.txt

 * Smart schedule to execute pipes using cronjob.

 <h4>AVAILABLE SOURCES (more will come up later):</h4>
-* RSS Reader: to read RSS Feed.
+* RSS Reader: to read RSS Feed, to offer RSS Feed to Post functionality.
 * Post: to read Posts from Wordpress.
 * CSV: to read CSV files (coming soon)
 * WooCommerce: to deal with WooCommerce products (coming soon)
 * bbPress: to deal with bbPress topics (coming soon)
 * Email: to read mailbox (coming soon)
-* Facebook: get (coming soon)
+* Facebook (coming soon)
+* Wordpress.com: using oauth to connect to your blogs on wordpress.com.
 * Wordpress: deal with xmlrpc from Wordpress (hosted or wordpress.com) (coming soon)

 <h4>AVAILABLE DESTINATIONS (more will come up later):</h4>
 * RSS Creator: to create RSS Feed for Wordpress.
 * Post: to create Posts for Wordpress.
+Can works with RSSReader source to offer RSS Feed to post functionality.
 * WooCommerce: to create products in WooCommerce plugin. (coming soon)
 * bbPress: to create topics in bbPress plugin. (coming soon)
 * Email: to send a new email to a mailbox. (coming soon)